A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Concluding remarks

 \section{Concluding remarks}

-We have described a novel stochastic quadrant model for investigating the transport and deposition of heavy particles in a fully developed turbulent boundary layer.
-The quadrant model was inspired by the quadrant analysis of \citeauthor{Willmarth1972}\cite{Willmarth1972} associated with the Reynolds shear stress domain.
+We have described a novel stochastic quadrant model for investigating the transport and deposition of heavy particles in a fully developed turbulent boundary layer inspired by the quadrant analysis of the Reynolds stress domain by \citeauthor{Willmarth1972}\cite{Willmarth1972}.
 The detailed statistics of each quadrant are based on a quadrant analysis of the wall-normal fluid velocity fluctuations obtained by an LES of a fully developed channel flow.
 The turbulent dispersion of heavy particles in a fully developed turbulent boundary layer is modeled as interactions of heavy particles with a succession of random eddies generated in four quadrants via a homogeneous Markov chain process and was naturally consistent with the skewness of wall-normal fluid velocity fluctuations observed in fully turbulent developed boundary layers.
 In so doing the model captures the influence of sweeps and ejections in the near wall region of the boundary layer on the particle deposition process.
-The model was fully coupled with the steady Navier-Stokes solver in ANSYS FLUENT via a stand-alone Lagrangian stochastic particle tracking module.
-This model yields very good predictions of the deposition rate for particles $St>5$ when compared with benchmark experimental measurements.
-Prediction of deposition rates at lower values of $St$ gives a significant under-estimation and may need further improvement or the addition of Brownian motion.
+This model yields very good predictions of the deposition rate for particles with $St>5$ when compared with benchmark experimental measurements.
+Prediction of deposition rates at lower values of $St$ gives a significant under-estimation and may need further improvement.
 In addition, the deposition rates obtained by the stochastic quadrant model was compared with that acquired by solving a one-dimensional Langevin equation based on a continuous random walk (CRW) model as well as results from other CRW models.
-The discrepancy between deposition rates for particles $St>5$ is minor.
-Of particular significance is the comparison of the present model with a stochastic model based on the Langevin equation accounting explicitly for the strong sweeps and ejections in boundary layer turbulence.
-The deposition rates for the wide range of particle inertia predicted by the present model fall well within the realm of the same experimental data used by \citeauthor{Guingo2008a}\cite{Guingo2008a}.
-The present data is statistically consistent with experimental analysis of coherent structures in a turbulent boundary layer and is simple to implement in CFD codes.
+The discrepancy between deposition rates for particles with $St>5$ is minor.
+When compared to the stochastic ejection and sweep deposition model of Guingo \& Miner \cite{Guingo2008a}, an important feature of the present model is its simplicity and transparency without the need for ad-hoc tuning of model parameters.
+The present data are statistically consistent with experimental analysis of coherent structures in a turbulent boundary layer and is much simpler to implement in RANS CFD modelling frameworks than the model of \citeauthor{Guingo2008a}\cite{Guingo2008a}.